-- Application: A program designed to fulfil a purpose, such as x-Browser - Browser: A computer program with a GUI for displaying and navigating web pages - Build / Buildable: The process of converting source code files into software that can be run on a computer.
-Errors in building means that the source code was unable to be converted to a working software program - Google Chrome / Microsoft Edge / Firefox / Safari: Different browser applications - Console: Text output device for system messages - Cascading Style Sheet (CSS) / Hypertext Markup Language (HTML) / JavaScript: Front-end programming languages - Developers: The intended users of x-Browser who will use the product for front-end development - Directories: Folders that contain files or other folders.
+- Microsoft Edge: Browser application - Firefox: Browser application - Safari: Browser application - Console: Text output device for system messages - Cascading Style Sheet (CSS): Front-end programming language - Hypertext Markup Language (HTML): Front-end programming language - JavaScript: Front-end programming language - Developers: The intended users of x-Browser who will use the product for front-end development - Directories: Folders that contain files or other folders.
 The parent directory contains all the other folders and/or files being worked on - Front-end development: The process of converting data to a graphical user interface for users to view and interact with data.
-Front-end developers typically utilize CSS, HTML, and JavaScript to create a visually pleasing and easy-to-use user interface - Graphical User Interface (GUI) / User Interface (UI): Visuals that allow the user to interact with x-Browser - Kivy: A Python framework used in the creation of x-Browser - macOS / Windows: Operating Systems that support computer's basic functions - OOF: Object oriented framework - Preview: A visual representation of what the user's written code will look like - Program: The current project code the user is working on - Project: Used to reference the x-Browser development project as well as a collection of files that can be worked on by the user: typically a directory - Python: A programming language used in the creation of x-Browser - Render: Generating a new view shown to the user based on updated input - Screen / Window / Panel: A visual partitioned area within an application.
+Front-end developers typically utilize CSS, HTML, and JavaScript to create a visually pleasing and easy-to-use user interface - Graphical User Interface (GUI) / User Interface (UI): Visuals that allow the user to interact with x-Browser - Kivy: A Python framework used in the creation of x-Browser - macOS / Windows: Operating Systems that support computer's basic functions - Preview: A visual representation of what the user's written code will look like - Program: The current project code the user is working on - Project: Used to reference the x-Browser development project as well as a collection of files that can be worked on by the user: typically a directory - Python: A programming language used in the creation of x-Browser - Render: Generating a new view shown to the user based on updated input - Screen / Window / Panel: A visual partitioned area within an application.
 Can be the full application view or separate partitions within it depending on the context - Terminal: Interface to the console that will type and execute text-based commands - Terms of Service (ToS): Legal agreements for use of a service that must be abided by when using that service - Text editor: Program that allows the user to edit text - Toggle: The action of switching between multiple states - Web pages: A hypertext document on the Wold Wide Web